Weakly maximal subgroups of branch groups: Definitions and preliminaries

 where $\mathbf e=(e_0,\dots,e_{p-1})$ is the defining vector of $G$.

-The following is a generalization of a similar result for Gupta-Sidki groups that was originally obtained by Garrido in \cite{MR3513107}. \begin{lemma} Let $g$ be an element of the \GGS{} group $G$.
-Then $g$ is in $\Stab_G(\level{1})$ if and only if there exists $(n_i)_{i=0}^{p-1}$ in $\mathbf F_p$ and $(d_i)_{i=0}^{p-1}$ in $G'$ such that
+The following is a generalization of a similar result for Gupta-Sidki groups that was originally obtained by Garrido in~\cite{MR3513107}. \begin{lemma} Let $G$ be a GGS group and $g$ be an element of $\Stab_G(\level{1})$.
+Then there exist unique $(n_i)_{i=0}^{p-1}$ in $\mathbf F_p$ and $(d_i)_{i=0}^{p-1}$ in $G'$ such that

 where